JohanBinst/aws-certification/databases.md

 ### CloudFormation
 - [CloudFormation](https://aws.amazon.com/cloudformation/) - Infrastructure as Code (IaC) service that helps you model and set up your AWS resources so you can spend less time managing those resources and more time focusing on your applications
 - CloudFormation templates are written in YAML or JSON
+- repeat architecture in different environments, regions or AWS accounts
-- exam keywords: Infrastructure as Code, templates, YAML, JSON
+- exam keywords: Infrastructure as Code, templates, YAML, JSON,

+## CDK (Cloud Development Kit)
+- [CDK](https://aws.amazon.com/cdk/) - Software development framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation
+- Define cloud infrastructre through code (Python, TypeScript, Java, C#)
+- Code is then synthesized into CloudFormation templates
+- Deploy infrastructure and application runtime together
+- Great of Lambda functions or Docker containers in ECS / EKS
+- exam keywords: Infrastructure as Code, CloudFormation, Python, TypeScript, Java, C#

 ### Elastic Beanstalk
 - [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) - Platform as a Service (PaaS) that allows you to deploy and manage web applications and services
 - Supports multiple programming languages: Java, .NET, PHP, Node.js, Python, Ruby, Go, Docker
+- Platform as a Service (PaaS)
-- You upload your code and Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, and auto-scaling to application health monitoring
+- You upload your code and Elastic Beanstalk automatically handles the deployment using the architecture model you choose
+- Health monitoring is also built-in (health agent pushes metrics to CloudWatch)
+- 3 architecture models:
+  - Single instance : good for dev environments
+  - ELB + ALB : great for web applications
+  - ALB only : good for workers, microservices
 - exam keywords: PaaS, multiple programming languages

 ### CodeDeploy